hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 Transactions of scheduled type will have the following format of `TransactionID` **on submission**!
 ```
 message TransactionID {
-  uint32 nonce // Used to add addditional option for clients to create idempotent Transactions.
-Default 0
+  bytes nonce // (optional) Used to manipulate the uniqueness check for idempotent schedule transaction creation.
+Max length - 64 bytes
 }
 ```
 This is to say that the encoded Transaction in the `transactionBytes` of the Scheduled Transaction could be submitted without any of the `TransactionID` properties populated.